JeffreyZhuang/Autopilot-documentation/README.md

 - Maximum altitude of 3 km
 - Maximum number of waypoints of 255
 - The GCS is mandatory for operation like most military UAVs
+- A takeoff point, landing point, and minimum of 1 waypoint required for operation

 # Sensors
 - Gyroscope